What is microbiology?

 Microbiology research is central to meeting many global challenges, such as maintaining food, water and energy security for a healthy population on a habitable earth.
 Microbiology research will also help to answer big questions such as 'How diverse is life on earth?', and 'does life exist elsewhere in the Universe'?

 The study of microbiology also plays an important role in making life-saving drugs.
 Some of the most important discoveries that have underpinned modern society have resulted from the research of famous microbiologists, such as Jenner and his vaccine against smallpox and Fleming and the discovery of penicillin.

 A degree in biological science will enable you to go into specialist biomedical science areas such as drug research, biochemistry, microbiology and bacteriology.

 Why study microbiology at Strathclyde?

-The University of Strathclyde is a multi-award-winning academic institution.
-A 5-star QS-rated university, we're the Times Higher Education University of the Year 2019 - the only university to be awarded the UK-wide award for a second time!
+The University of Strathclyde is a multi-award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 Studying microbiology with us, you'll learn at Strathclyde Institute of Pharmacy & Biomedical Sciences.
 A leading centre for research, the Institute is focused on developing new medicines, better medicines and better use of medicines.